 District and community resources are used to keep facilities and the campus clean and in good repair.
 Resources are allocated for the continuous maintenance and safety of our buildings and grounds.
 Monthly cleanliness and safety reports identify needs and these are addressed promptly.
+During the summer of 2011, many upgrades were completed.
+The main building on campus were painted, covered walkways were repaired, and grass areas were reseeded.

-School Facility Good Repair Status (School Year 2008-09)
+School Facility Good Repair Status (School Year 2011-12)